rswamidasan/Data_Science_GCD/CodeBook.md

 4. f-Mag : 4 signals x 13 variables
 5. angle	: 4 + 3 = 7 variables

+The end result is a data set with the following characteristics

-The total number of measured variables = 561
+1. The total number of measured variables = 561
-Number of fixed variables = 2 (Activity and Subject) Number of observations = 10,299
+2. Number of fixed variables = 2 (Activity and Subject)
+3. Number of observations = 10,299
-Number of observations in the training data set = 7,352 Number of observations in the test data set = 2,947
+4. Number of observations in the training data set = 7,352
+5. Number of observations in the test data set = 2,947

 The measured variable values have been normalized to fit within [-1, 1].

-This raw data is contained in space-separated text files (.txt) contained in a directory named ìUCI HAR Datasetî.
+This raw data is contained in space-separated text files (.txt) contained in a directory named ‚ÄúUCI HAR Dataset‚Äù.

-Each data set is placed in a separate directory - ìtrainî and ìtestî.
+Each data set is placed in a separate directory - ‚Äútrain‚Äù and ‚Äútest‚Äù.
 Each directory has three files named beginning with subject_, y_ and X_ and appended with train or test for their respective data sets:

 1. subject_ : Identifies the individual on whom the observations were made.